A. Scope: This policy applies to all student events and student organization-sponsored events at which alcoholic beverages are served.

 a.
 A Virginia ABC license is required or a licensed third party vendor must be used if the host is charging an admission fee or charging for drinks.

 b.
 Alcoholic beverages must be sold individually and not given away.

 c.
 Beer, wine, malt beverages or wine coolers are the only alcoholic beverages that may be served.

 d.
 Admission is restricted to persons who are at least 21 years of age, unless alcoholic beverages are confined to a separate restricted area that has been approved for that purpose or unless approved by the Campus Event Approval Committee.

 2. Private events are those to which attendance is limited to an invited group.
 In private events these restrictions apply:

 a.
 Announcement of the event may be by personal invitation only; advertising of the event is not permitted.
 Advertising includes, but is not limited to ads, posters, flyers, or electronic postings/messages.

 b.
 The percentage of the group’s membership, residents, and/or guest list that is of legal drinking age will be a factor in determining what quantity of alcohol may be served.
 A separate area may be required for the consumption of alcohol.

-Nothing in the Alcoholic Beverages policies shall operate or be interpreted as assumption of liability by the College for any injury, damage, or loss caused by any student’s, sponsor’s or organization’s failure to comply with the foregoing policy.
+Nothing in the Alcoholic Beverages policies shall operate or be interpreted as assumption of liability by the university for any injury, damage, or loss caused by any student’s, sponsor’s or organization’s failure to comply with the foregoing policy.
 Each student, organization and sponsor is responsible for becoming informed and observing the law.
-Permission by the College to conduct any activity covered by these rules does not release the student, organization or sponsor from responsibility under applicable laws governing the activity.
-Student organizations or sponsors are not agents of the College and have no authority to make any representations or undertake any actions or contracts on behalf of the College.
+Permission by the university to conduct any activity covered by these rules does not release the student, organization or sponsor from responsibility under applicable laws governing the activity.
+Student organizations or sponsors are not agents of the university and have no authority to make any representations or undertake any actions or contracts on behalf of the university.

 I. The following conduct is prohibited by law: